-- Confirm the contact visit with your case worker the morning of the contact. - Attend all contact visits with your kids. - Plan your trip check transport timetables, how far to walk from the bus stop etc - Check about parking is it free, or will you need coins? - Bring a healthy snack and something that you can enjoy doing together. - Use the Communication Book to communicate with the Carer about doing your child's interests and needs, and to find our what they have been doing. - It is helpful and beneficial for your child if separation at the end of the visit is a positive experience as much as possible.
-This can be helped along by you clearing away activities or food about five minutes before the end of the visit time. - Reassure your child that they will see you again soon, and gently encourage them to leave. - Remember to take care of yourself at this stressful time.
+- Confirm the contact visit with your case manager the morning of the contact - Attend all contact visits - Plan your trip check transport timetables, how far to walk from the bus stop etc to ensure you arrive on time (or earlier) - Check about parking is it free, or will you need coins? - Bring a healthy snack and something that you can enjoy doing together - Use a Communication Book to communicate with the Carer about your child's interests and needs, and to find out what they have been doing - It is helpful for your child if separation at the end of the visit is as smooth and calm as possible.
+This can be helped by clearing away your activities or food a few minutes before the end - Reassure your child that they will see you again soon, and gently encourage them to leave - Remember to take care of yourself at this really difficult time.
 You may want to talk to a friend or other support person to express your emotions and stay on track.